View over Lake Thun from Thun Castle

 In 1844 it was bought by the Prussian Count Albert de Pourtalès from Neuchâtel as a summer residence for his family.
 He had the castle restored, giving it its modern-day appearance.

-In 1954 the castle interior was turned into a museum that showcases the history of its former residents.
-You can get great views over the lake and mountains from the Oriental Smoking Room at the top of the tower.
+There are great views over the lake and mountains from the Oriental Smoking Room at the top of the tower.

 The castle’s chapel features murals dating from the 15th century, whilst the English-style gardens look out over the Bernese Alps.